-Based on the correlation level in Malaysia, the four independent variables showed a negative relationship with the dependent variable, but AI had a positive impact on EF, where C = 0.546.
+Based on the correlation level in Malaysia, the four independent variables showed a negative relationship to the dependent variable, but AI had a positive impact on EF, where C = 0.546.
 Referring to the degree of coefficient in Singapore, among the five independent variables, AFP (C = 0.369) and AI (C = 0.604) are positive for EF.

-Regression estimation
+390 Regression estimation

-In connection with the completion of statistical estimates, the panel data regression technique was applied in the study.
-To investigate the specific impact of MS, GMS, AFP, AE, and AI on EF, a partial test was performed.
-Not only presents the relationship of the independent variable to the dependent variable, but Table 4 also displays the performance of the intercept, simultaneous effect (F-statistics), standard error (SE), and coefficient of determination (\mathbb{R}^2).
-Starting from the intercept, the slope in Indonesia and Singapore represents that each variable value in the dependent variable has a fixed value, then the independent variables will increase by 4.280 and 4.612 systematically.
-From the intercept value in Malaysia, when FE increased by 1 point, it also caused an increase to reach 23,576, but it was not systematic or short term.
+391 (single space, 10 pt) In connection with the completion of statistical estimates, panel data regression technique 392 was applied in the study.
+To investigate the specific impact of MS, GMS, AFP, AE, and AI 393 on EF, a partial test was performed.
+Not only presents the relationship of the independent 394 395 variable to the dependent variable, but Table 4 also displays the performance of the intercept, simultaneous effect (F-statistics), standard error (SE), and coefficient of determination (R^2) .
+396 Starting from the intercept, the slope in Indonesia and Singapore represents that each variable 397 398 value in the dependent variable has a fixed value, then the independent variables will increase by 4.280 and 4.612 systematically.
+From the intercept value in Malaysia, when FE increased 399 by 1 point, it also caused an increase to reach 23,576, but it was not systematic or short term.
+400 In other instruments, such as the coefficient of determination, from the three 401

-In other instruments, such as the coefficient of determination, from the three countries, Singapore has an R^2 score of 95.2% and is close to 1 or "very strong".
-Meanwhile, R^2 in Malaysia is 84.7% which indicates that there is a "strong" determination and a "medium" pattern of determination in Indonesia with an R^2 of 69.5%.
-Besides, the simultaneous feasibility implied by F-statistics concludes that in the three models (Indonesia-Malaysia-Singapore) there is a chain effect of all independent variables that affect the dependent variable.
+401 In other instruments, such as the coefficient of determination, from the three 402 countries, Singapore has an R^2 score of 95.2% and is close to 1 or "very strong".
+Meanwhile, 403 R^2 in Malaysia is 84.7% which indicates that there is a "strong" determination and a 404 "medium" pattern of determination in Indonesia with an R^2 of 69.5%.
+Besides, the 405 simultaneous feasibility implied by F-statistics concludes that in the three models (Indonesia-

+406 Malaysia-Singapore) there is a chain effect of all independent variables that affect the

+407 dependent variable.